Adventure begins where jungle meets ocean

 La Fortuna is a beautiful area that is best known for it's active volcano, the Arenal, which has been one of the most active volcanoes in the world.
 The volcano ejected clouds of smoke, incandescent cinder, and glowing lava on an almost daily basis.
 Fascinating and harmless as long as you keep a safe distance.
 However, currently Arenal has been dormant since 2010.
 Another exciting activity is abseiling down, or more specifically through, one of the countries many waterfalls.

 If you haven't caught on yet, Costa Rica is a country packed with volcanoes, rain forest, waterfalls, rivers and beaches.
-Adventure seeking travelers can choose between a wide selection of activities like rafting, snorkeling, kayaking, zip-lining, surfing and heaps of other options.
-You're biggest challenge is perhaps simply to find out how to spend the time you've got in this amazing country.
+Adventure-seeking travellers can choose between a wide selection of water activities like rafting, snorkelling, kayaking, surfing and heaps of other options.
+Your biggest challenge is just how to divide the time you've got in this amazing country.

 Talk to us!
 Tell us where you'd like to go, and we will create your dream trip, completely from scratch.
 No cookie-cutter package deals, no boring excursions: only the best of the best.